 Sports performance giant StatSports is bringing its insights to the everyday footballer, launching its Apex Athlete Series for players across the globe.

-The company's tracker, which is currently used in professional circles by Premier League teams, international rugby setups and franchises across the NFL, MLB and NBA, offers performance data to players and staff through a tracking pod fitted inside a compression vest.
+The new device comes after the company first pioneered its technology with Premier League teams, international rugby setups and franchises across the NFL, MLB and NBA, offering performance data to players and staff through a tracking pod fitted inside a compression vest.

 Much like rival sports trackers we've seen hit the market over the past couple of years, the key to bringing data to the masses is by keeping things simple.
-It's a good sign that StatSports will be pivoting off the platform it's already built up in the realms of professional tracking, and hopefully it's able to strike the right balance between hardcore data and fun stats that keep you coming back and comparing with friends.
+It's a good sign that StatSports is pivoting from the platform it's already built up in the realms of professional tracking, and it looks set to strike the right balance between hardcore data and fun stats that keep you coming back and comparing with friends.